The Eugene P. Odum - S. Charles Kendeigh Fund

-Dr. Eugene Odum established the Odum-Kendeigh fund for graduate research in the fields of ecology, behavior and evolution in the Department of Animal Biology in honor of his major professor, Dr. Charles Kendeigh and the Department of Zoology (now Animal Biology) from which he received his Ph.D.
+Dr. Eugene Odum established the Odum-Kendeigh Fund for graduate research in the fields of ecology, behavior, and evolutionary biology, within the Department of EEB, in honor of both: his major professor, Dr. Charles Kendeigh, and the Department of Zoology (now EEB) from which he received his PhD.
 Dr. Odum is one of the most influential figures in the field of ecology.
 He has been dubbed "the father of modern ecology" and is credited with pioneering the concept of the ecosystem.
 His textbook Fundamentals of Ecology, published in 1953, was the catalyst that changed ecology from the study of the microcosm to the study of the macrocosm.
 Dr. Odum was inducted into the Ecology Hall of Fame in 2002.

-Applicants must be graduate students in the Department of Animal Biology.
+Applicants must be graduate students in the Department of Evolution, Ecology, and Behavior (EEB).

-Applicants should submit one copy of the following:
+Application:To apply, please submit one copy of each of the following:

 - A proposal describing the research to be conducted.
-The proposal should not exceed two-double spaced pages.
+The proposal should not exceed two (2) single-spaced pages, not including references.